eduvpn/documentation/FIREWALLD.md

     $ firewall-cmd --runtime-to-permanent

-### IPv6
+### Dynamic IPv6

-When you host uses "dynamic" IPv6 addresses, i.e. through "Router Advertisements" (RA), IPv6 forwarding will NOT work.
+When you host uses "dynamic" IPv6 addresses, i.e. through "Router Advertisements" (RA), as some VM platforms may do, IPv6 forwarding will NOT work.
 This is because enabling IPv6 forwarding disables listening for RAs.
 There are two things you can do, you need to do one of them:

 1. switch to a fixed IPv6 address on your server;
 2. modify a `sysctl` setting on your system.